call-learning/moodle-block_todo/README.md

 # TODO #

-Sample TODO block as an exercice.
+Sample TODO block as an exercise.

 ## License ##